fishyfriend/tmx/README.md

 source code then running `opam update && opam install .` from the source directory.

-The library will hopefully be published to the main `opam` repository in the future.
+`tmx` will hopefully be published to the main `opam` repository in the future.

 ## Documentation